transdigiware/blockchain/howto/ibp-console-organizations.md

 Save this definition as your MSP definition `JSON` file.

-You have constructed an MSP definition, which defines the organization for your peer or ordering service nodes, and uses certificates from an external CA. You can now return to the instructions that describe [How to use certificates from an external CA with your peer or orderer](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-third-party-ca).
+You have constructed an MSP definition, which defines the organization for your peer or ordering service nodes, and uses certificates from an external CA. You can now return to the instructions that describe [How to use certificates from an external CA with your peer or ordering node](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-third-party-ca).

 ## Importing an MSP
 {: #console-organizations-import-msp}